Applying to the Master's or Doctoral Program in Counseling Psychology

 - Research Preferences

-Applicants are strongly encouraged to check their online application status often ensure their materials are complete; applicants will need to "submit" their final application for review.
+- Applicants are strongly encouraged to check their online application status often to ensure their materials are complete.

 The personal statement is an opportunity for you to showcase your strengths and fit with the program as well as your writing abilities.
 Statements which address professional goals and fit with the field of counseling psychology and program at USM are positively received.
-This statement should be no more than 2 pages, typed, double-spaced and should address the following in narrative fashion:
+Respond to the following questions (limit your response to 1 page for each question).

 Review of Applications